zwang695/alexa-skills-list/README.md

 *Alexa, open daily buzzword.*

-Reads the definition of the Merriam-Webster daily Buzzword from their website.
+Reads the definition of the Merriam-Webster daily Buzzword from their website with an optional example usage and quiz,

 ***